Padjadjaran University

-Padjadjaran University (Universitas Padjadjaran; ᮅᮔᮤᮗᮨᮁᮞᮤᮒᮞ᮪ ᮕᮏᮏᮛᮔ᮪), abbreviated as UNPAD) is a public university located in Bandung and Jatinangor, West Java, Indonesia.
+Universitas Padjadjaran (Universitas Padjadjaran; ᮅᮔᮤᮗᮨᮁᮞᮤᮒᮞ᮪ ᮕᮏᮏᮛᮔ᮪), abbreviated as Unpad) is a public university located in Bandung, West Java, Indonesia.
 It was established on 11 September 1957.

-UNPAD has gained the most applicant and highest passing grade in National Selection of State University Entrance (SNMPTN) since 2013.
-In 2014, UNPAD was officially set as State University of Legal Entities and accredited "A" by BAN-PT.
+Unpad has gained the most applicant and highest passing grade in National Selection of State University Entrance (SNMPTN) since 2013.
+In 2014, Unpad was officially set as State University of Legal Entities and accredited "A" by BAN-PT.
 It also ranked as top ten universities in Indonesia by Ministry of Research, Technology and Higher Education in 2016.
 It is also one of the country's most prestigious and renowned higher educations.
-In the 2019 QS World Universities Ranking, UNPAD is ranked 4th in Indonesia and got in the range of rankings of 651-700th in the world.
+In the 2019 QS World Universities Ranking, Unpad is ranked 4th in Indonesia and got in the range of rankings of 651-700th in the world.

-UNPAD was also one of the contributors to the venue for an important conference, the Asia-Africa Conference in 1955, where Bandung was appointed as the host.
+Unpad was also one of the contributors to the venue for an important conference, the Asia-Africa Conference in 1955, where Bandung was appointed as the host.
 Therefore, the construction of its facilities is prevalent since then.